 - Wood-based lamination

-The ideal transformer has no loses that is there is no magnetic leakage and ohmic resistance in its windings.
-There won’t be any core losses or I2R.
+The ideal transformer has no losses.
+There is no magnetic leakage flux, ohmic resistance in its windings and no iron loss in the core.

 EMF Equation of Transformer